Unit 11.4A · Term 4

 Remember

-List five rules of good programming style.
+List the 6 pillars of good programming style.

 Understand